Where You Lead, I Will Follow

 I like how Christine puts it : “It is like helping friends from a totally different culture.”
 “Take the lead, guide them and make decisions for them if need be.
 But if it is safe to do so, they can make their own decisions.”

 Why care at all about what word is being used?
-Because unfortunately, I see some people take the positive training methodology to heart and misunderstand that positive doesn’t mean permissive.
+Because unfortunately, I see some people take the positive training methodology too literally and then misunderstand how it works.
+Positive doesn’t mean permissive.
 There are still guidelines that need followed for the sake of safety and propriety.
-Someone needs to be in charge and it should be the humans for all important decisions.
+Someone needs to be in charge and it should be the humans for all the important decisions.
 Should a dog go to the vet, should they wear kind management tools such as harnesses and leashes that allow their human to safely walk them, should they be prevented from rushing out of doorways or running amok without a leash.
 The scenarios are endless.
 The world is full of things we do and don’t want to do.
 If no one teaches us right from wrong, we flail around and maybe we get it right and maybe we don’t.
 The goal to parenting/leadership is that the flailing is minimal and the learning is maximized.
 That is a win/win situation.
 Parenting correctly is about the relationship.
 So is leadership.
 Think of it as parenting, coaching, guiding, mentoring, motivating, whatever you want to call it but make no mistake, it’s important to be the leader.
 Be the fun leader.
 But establish those guidelines and set your dog up for success.

 Victoria and Holly ring in the new year with a special guest in studio and discussing several of the new projects and developments...